Amazon Is Shaking Up Healthcare

 In the past year, there have been talks about Amazon going into the healthcare market.
 Jeff Bezos of Amazon has acquired the online pharmacy PillPack, as well as teamed up with JPMorgan Chase and Berkshire Hathaway.
 One of the goals in this is to create their own pharmacy where you can order your pills with your next Amazon Prime package.
 Amazon is also looking to incorporate the Alexa device to help with medical needs, such as reminding you what your blood sugar levels are, or re-ordering your prescription medication.
 It is possible that, with Amazon, you would not even need to leave your home to go to the doctor, test for medical issues or get medications.

 The three companies' new joint venture, Haven, looks to disrupt the cost and difficulty that comes with healthcare, by cutting out the middlemen, the pharmacy-benefit manager, thus cutting down the pharmacy's take and standardizing prices for medicine.
+Although, prior authorization for medication could be done better.
 It is possible that Haven may even fund their own health insurance, if they get the right permits.
 It is still up in the air what Haven is going to do in the future, but there are many speculations.

 Timeline Of Amazon And Healthcare